jkuusto/presenter/README.md

 ```
 pip install Django==4.2.8
 ```
 Newer versions of Django should work as well.
 There are no further dependencies, so a `requirements.txt` file is not included.
-However, you might want to install `django-axes` to fix the brute force vulnerability in flaw 4.
+However, you might consider installing `django-axes` to fix the brute force vulnerability in Flaw 4.

 To run the project locally, clone the repository:
 ```